rahulyadav1993/Disease-Predictor/README.md

-3. You can also send direct POST requests to FLask API using Python's inbuilt request module Run the beow command to send the request with some pre-popuated values -
+3. You can also send direct POST requests to Flask API using Python's inbuilt request module Run the beow command to send the request with some pre-popuated values -
 ```
 python request.py